NWT_tour_Sep2015_trough.jpg

 All of our data products are released to the public and may be freely copied, distributed, edited, remixed, and built under the condition that you provide acknowledgement.

-• Publications, models and data products that make use of these data sets must include proper acknowledgement, including citing data sets in a similar way to citing a journal article.
-Here is an overview of why citing data is important.
+• Publications, models, and data products that make use of NWT datasets must include proper acknowledgement, including the appropriate citation of datasets used.
+Read about why citing data is important.

 • The following acknowledgment should accompany any publication that makes use of Niwot resources: Logistical support and/or data were provided by the NSF-supported Niwot Ridge LTER program (NWT VII: NSF DEB – 1637686, NWT VIII: NSF DEB-2224439)

-• Here is the template for a land acknowledgement statement for Niwot manuscripts: The authors respectfully acknowledge and recognize our responsibility to the original and current caretakers of the land, air, and water at Niwot Ridge: the Ute, Arapaho, Cheyenne, and Paleoindian peoples and all of their ancestors and descendants.
+• Please consider using the following template for a land acknowledgement statement to include in Niwot manuscripts: The authors respectfully acknowledge and recognize our responsibility to the original and current caretakers of the land, air, and water at Niwot Ridge: the Ute, Arapaho, Cheyenne, and Paleoindian peoples and all of their ancestors and descendants.
 We are grateful to have the opportunity to work on these homelands.